madhurima-sudo/ODT-2026-Pirate-treasure-hunt-/README.md

 Describe the mechanism and what it is meant to do.

 **Response:**
-`[The mechanical system of the project is based on servo motor driven movements to create physical interactions.
+`[The mechanical system of the project is based on servo motor movements that create physical interactions.
 In the first and second obstacles, servo motors are used to slide out cards when the correct input is detected.
-This is achieved using simple sliding mechanisms where the servo rotation pushes or releases the card.In the final obstacle, a servo motor is placed inside the treasure box to control the opening and closing of the lid using a hinge mechanism.
+This is achieved using simple sliding mechanisms where the servo rotation (360 and 180) pushes or releases the card.In the final obstacle, a servo motor is placed inside the treasure box to control the opening and closing of the lid using a hinge mechanism.
 Additional support elements were used to stabilize the servo and maintain balance inside the box, ensuring smooth and reliable movement.The overall mechanism is simple but effective, focusing on controlled motion and physical feedback.
 These movements help create a clear cause and effect interaction, making the experience more engaging for the player.]`

 ## 8.3 Motion Planning
 If something moves, explain: